The Purim Story

 Omission of God’s Name

 We already mentioned that the Jews arose and reaccepted the Torah again.
 This is based on Esther 9:27.
-This acceptance was bereft of any Sinaic coercion.
+This acceptance was bereft of any coercion.
 They truly appreciated the Torah system.
 Since Sinai was apparently lacking this unbiased devotion, perhaps God’s purposeful covert methods during Purim were designed to allow such an appreciation to surface.
 The very words included in the Megilla that the Jews reaccepted the Torah are significant – they teach that this was essential.
 Therefore, we can suggest that to enable the Jews this opportunity, God minimized His presence, which allowed the Jews to focus instead on Esther and Mordechai, admiring how their lives, guided by Torah wisdom, yielded remarkable results.
+And, as Purim enabled the Jews to reach the optimum level of love of God, this book alone will remain with the Torah, while all other Prophets and Writing will not (Maimonides, Laws of Megilla 2:18).
+Megilla embodies Torah’s perfections, also explaining why it requires sirtut—baseline scoring—like a sefer Torah.
+Rabbi Chait explained that Megilla shares Torah’s essence and therefore must appear as a Torah through sirtut.

-So drink, not to engage in drinking, but to experience a gladness, which commemorates the Jews’ gladness of old, marveling at the benefit of a true Torah existence.
+So drink, to experience a gladness, which commemorates the Jews’ gladness of old, marveling at the benefit of a true Torah existence.
 And enjoy the abandonment of guarding yourself this one day, to demonstrate your true belief that it is in God whom we trust.

 A happy Purim to all!